tzlaine/small_wg1_papers/P2781_constexpr_t.md

 friend std::ostream & operator<<(std::ostream & os, strlit l) { /* ...*/ }
 ```

-If it were instead declared as a non-`friend`:
+If it is instead declared as a non-`friend`:

 ```c++
 template<size_t N>
 std::ostream & operator<<(std::ostream & os, strlit<N> l) { /* ...*/ }
 ```

 ...
+ADL's help doesn't suffice.
+The deduction of `N` is not possible from a
+type that isn't a `strlit<N>` itself (e.g. base class) even if it is
-ADL would be no help.
-This is pretty likely to confuse users.
-This may
+implicitly convertible to `strlit<N>`.
+This is pretty likely to confuse
-make the `T` parameter more trouble than it's worth.
+users.
+This may make the `T` parameter more trouble than it's worth.

 # Making `constexpr_v` more useful